Sainte-Geneviève, Quebec: Catholic Parish

 The signing of the Great Peace of Montreal in 1701 allowed the French habitants to colonize the western part of the Island of Montreal.
 In 1720 a road was built, and the Sulpicians mapped out the area.
 In 1739 the Roman Catholic Archdiocese of Quebec approved the establishment of a canonical parish dedicated to Saint Geneviève.
 The following year a chapel was completed.
 The first church was built in 1751.
 Antoine Faucon, father of Saint-Sulpice, participated in the construction of the village's first church.
 The present building dates from the years 1843 to 1847.

 Civil Parish

 The establishment of the civil parish of Sainte-Geneviève, which was named after the church, occurred in 1845.
 On June 9, 1859, it was recognized as the Municipality of the Village of Sainte-Geneviève.
-In 1893, it was connected to Île Bizard across the Rivière des Prairies by one of the Jacques Bizard Bridges, which replaced a ferry.
+In 1893, it was connected to Île Bizard across the Rivière des Prairies by a bridge, which replaced a ferry.
+The original 1893 bridge was removed in 1966.